selimhotinli/selimhotinli.github.io/_pages/research.md

 Image by: Merrill Sherman/Quanta Magazine.

-I lead multiple collaborations and survey-analysis pipelines, but my central effort has been the development of a major science program built around measurements of the kinetic Sunyaev–Zel’dovich (kSZ) effect.
+I lead multiple collaborations and survey-analysis pipelines, but my central effort has been the development of a major science program built around measurements of the kinetic Sunyaev–Zel’dovich (kSZ) effect, a doppler effect due to CMB photons scattering off on energetic electrons in the large-scale structure that have some non-zero radial velocity.
 This program is poised to transform CMB and LSS studies by unlocking unprecedented information across both cosmological and astrophysical scales.
 It will drive new discoveries and influence the design and use of future surveys, whose scientific impact will increasingly hinge on their contributions to multi-tracer analyses.

 ### Kinetic Sunyaev Zel'dovich tomography

-Though subtle in appearance, the kSZ is a unique and powerful probe of cosmic structure: nearly \textit{all} small-scale CMB blackbody fluctuations arise from the kSZ signal, surpassing even gravitational lensing at arcminute scales.
+Though subtle in appearance, the kSZ is a unique and powerful probe of cosmic structure: nearly all small-scale CMB blackbody fluctuations arise from the kSZ signal, surpassing even gravitational lensing at arcminute scales.

 The kSZ effect directly measures the large-scale velocity field, providing a unique probe of structure formation and matter distribution.
 When jointly analyzed with other tracers, it delivers effectively arbitrarily precise, cosmic-variance–free constraints on subtle departures in clustering, making it a leading method for uncovering primordial non-Gaussianity and related early-Universe signals.